haiderali-cmyk/distilled_miniLM_it/README.md

 ### Using mc4-it data

-Please note: if developer want to download the dataset they should set the value of local_csv to false.
+Please note: if you  want to download the dataset you should set the value of local_csv to false.
 In that case mc4 italian data will be downloaded.
 ```bash
 local_csv: false
 ```

-So, if local_csv value is set to path script will use local_csv from the specified path.
-In case local_csv value is set to false, it will download mc4-it data from hugging face.
+If local_csv is a path, the pipeline uses that CSV and skips huggingface download.
+If local_csv is false, the pipeline downloads the dataset from Hugging Face.

 ### Keywords Filtering
-Developers can update or add new keywords in .config.yml file.
-For that please refer to keyword_filter step in .config.yml file.
-By default chunk_size is set to 100,000 which means script will process 100,000 chunks at a time.
+Update keywords here. chunk_size controls how many rows are processed per batch.
 ```bash
 keyword_filter:
   chunk_size: 100000